July 17, 2024

 If you’re a robotaxi company, there’s one guiding principal that you live by:

-Money is Earned on the Road
+Money is earned on the Road

-An Uber driver can generate $50 - $70 in revenue in an hour, so not being on the road is expensive for a robotaxi service.
+A ride hail service can generate $50 - $70 in revenue in an hour, so not being on the road is expensive for a robotaxi service.
 Charging should require as little time as possible with fast charging being a critical component of the operation.

 But wait, there’s more: when a robotaxi needs to charge, it needs to navigate back to a charging hub.
 This is called transit time.
 Transit time results in dead miles – driving without earning money, as a vehicle making it’s way back to a charging hub can’t carry passengers.
-If a vehicle takes several hours to travel across town or in rush hour traffic (both a very real possibility in cities like LA) that’s a long time for it to be out of operation and not earning money!
+If a vehicle takes an hour to travel across town or in rush hour traffic (both a very real possibility in cities like LA) that’s a long time for it to be out of operation and not earning money!

 So if we accept: